Hinapia

 Hinapia (abbreviated from Hi New Amazing Utopia; stylized in all caps) was a South Korean girl group formed by OSR Entertainment.
 The group was composed of five members: Minkyeung, Yaebin, Gyeongwon, Eunwoo, and Bada.
 Hinapia debuted on November 3, 2019 with the single album New Start.
-Hinapia disbanded on August 21, 2020.
+They disbanded on August 21, 2020.

 History

 Pre-debut

 Minkyeung, Yaebin, Gyeongwon, and Eunwoo previously debuted as members of the girl group Pristin under Pledis Entertainment on March 21, 2017 with the extended play Hi!
 Pristin.
 Following their sophomore release titled Schxxl Out and a subgroup named Pristin V, which included Minkyeung, Yaebin, and Eunwoo, the group disbanded on May 24, 2019 after a prolonged hiatus.
 On October 21, 2019, the aforementioned members were announced to be re-debuting under AlSeulBit Entertainment, which was renamed OSR Entertainment shortly after, alongside an additional member named Bada.
 On October 24, the group was revealed to be named Hinapia, which is an abbreviation of "Hi New Amazing Utopia".